-- ✓ identifying the activities and components of the project; - ✓ predicting potential changes to the environment; - ✓ predicting and evaluating the likely effects on identified VCs; - ✓ identifying technically and economically feasible mitigation measures for any significant adverse environmental effects; - ✓ determining any residual environmental effects; - ✓ considering cumulative effects of the project in combination with other physical activities that have been or will be carried out; and - ✓ determining the potential significance of any residual environmental effect following the implementation of mitigation measures.
+- · identifying the activities and components of the project; - predicting potential changes to the environment; - predicting and evaluating the likely effects on identified VCs; - identifying technically and economically feasible mitigation measures for any significant adverse environmental effects; - determining any residual environmental effects; - considering cumulative effects of the project in combination with other past, present, or future physical activities; and - determining the potential significance of any residual environmental effect following the implementation of mitigation measures.

-For each VC, the EIS will describe the methodology used to assess project-related effects.
+For each VC, the EIS will describe the methodology used to assess pre-project baseline conditions and project-related effects.
 The EIS could include an analysis of the pathway of the effects of environmental changes on each VC.
-The EIS will document where and how scientific, engineering, community knowledge and Aboriginal traditional knowledge were used to reach conclusions.
+The EIS will document where and how scientific, engineering, community knowledge and Indigenous knowledge were used to reach conclusions.
 Assumptions will be clearly identified and justified.
+Should the VC represent a broader group rather than an individual species (e.g. American Dipper may represent the guild of riparian bird species), the patterns and trends in effects need to be extrapolated to the broader set of values represented by the VC.
 All data, models and studies will be documented such that the analyses are transparent and reproducible.
 All data collection methods will be specified.
 The uncertainty, reliability, sensitivity and conservativeness of models used to reach conclusions must be indicated.

-The EIS will identify all significant gaps in knowledge and understanding related to key conclusions, and the steps to be taken by the proponent to address these gaps.
-Where the conclusions drawn from scientific, engineering and technical knowledge are inconsistent with the conclusions drawn from Aboriginal traditional knowledge, the EIS will present each perspective on the issue and a statement of the proponent's conclusions.
+The EIS will identify all significant gaps in relevant local data, knowledge and understanding related to models, interpretations, and key conclusions, and the steps to be taken by the proponent to address these gaps.
+Where the conclusions drawn from scientific, engineering and technical knowledge are inconsistent with the conclusions drawn from Indigenous knowledge, the EIS will present each perspective on the issue and a statement of the proponent's conclusions.

 The EIS will include a description of the environment (both biophysical and human), including the components of the existing environment and environmental processes, their interrelations as well as the variability in these components, processes and interactions over time scales appropriate to the likely effects of the project.
 The description will be sufficiently detailed to characterize the environment before any disturbance to the environment due to the project and to identify, assess and determine the significance of the potential adverse environmental effects of the project.
 These data should include results from studies done prior to any physical disruption of the environment due to initial site clearing activities.
-The information describing the existing environment may be provided in a standalone chapter of the EIS or may be integrated into clearly defined sections within the effects assessment of each VC.
+The information describing the existing environment may be provided in a stand-alone chapter of the EIS or may be integrated into clearly defined sections within the effects assessment of each VC.
 This analysis will include environmental conditions resulting from historical and present activities in the local and regional study areas.